Internships Management Policy

 4.4 University-approved internships are usually covered by UTS’s insurance or travel insurance, however, limitations and exclusions may apply.
 Paid internships are not covered by UTS’s insurance.
 In some circumstances, students may be required to obtain their own insurance or additional cover.
 Staff must inform students of any additional insurance requirements before approving internships.
 Insurance information is available from the career’s office (refer Internships), the Office of General Counsel (refer Insurance (SharePoint)) and the Student Travel and Expenses Policy (where travel is required).

 4.5 Any protections, safeguards and access to insurance cover referred to in this policy and related procedures do not apply to students who choose to source and undertake an internship without formal UTS approval (even though an internship may be required by their course).
-This must be clearly articulated to students in subject outlines.
+This must be clearly articulated to students in the subject information.

 4.6 Faculties must provide support for students throughout their internship as appropriate to the discipline, subject and duration of the internship.